fagarinis/studio-test-ocp-java11/README.md

 ```requires <nome_modulo>``` -> rende disponibile i package esportati dal modulo <nome_modulo> al modulo in cui si dichiara
 ```requires transitive <nome_modulo>``` -> come il requires ma i moduli che richiedono il modulo in cui viene dichiarato automaticamente avranno disponibile anche i package di <nome_modulo>

+## Automatic Modules
+We can turn a regular JAR into a modular JAR just by placing it on the module path (that's an automatic module)

+An automatic module exports all the packages it contains

+The unnamed module can read all packages in automatic modules

 ### Aggregator Modules